Omeprazole medicine

 1

 First of all, Omeprazole shouldn't be taken as preventive medication.
 Proton inhibitors are medications with very precise indications that need to be supervised by a specialist.
 It's necessary that a doctor diagnoses some ailment before starting to take this drug.
-If you take Omeprazole without prescription you need to bear in mind that your dose can't exceed 20 milligrams per day.
-Anyway you should inform your doctor about any heartburns you've suffered during the last three months or any of these symptoms: daze, lack of breath, sweating or dizziness.
+If you take Omeprazole without a prescription, you need to bear in mind that your dose can't exceed 20 milligrams per day.
+Anyway, you should inform your doctor about any heartburn you've suffered during the last three months or any of these symptoms: daze, lack of breath, sweating, or dizziness.

 People with liver failure can only take between 10 and 20 milligrams per day of this drug.
 In any case, you must consult your doctor before taking any so you can discard any possible side effects.
 Make sure you know how long Omeprazole takes to work depending on the reason you are taking it, as you may take longer than expected to notice significant improvements.

-If you're allergic or hypersensitive to Omeprazole, to other drugs from the same type or to its components you should consult your doctor.
-You also need to tell him whether you're taking any other medication such as antibiotics, anticoagulants, diuretics, iron supplements etc.
+If you're allergic or hypersensitive to Omeprazole, to other drugs from the same type, or to its components, you should consult your doctor.
+You also need to tell them whether you're taking any other medication such as antibiotics, anticoagulants, diuretics, iron supplements, etc.

 What are the Side Effects of Omeprazole - Step 1